-The McClean Lab studies in vivo signal processing in biological networks.
+The McClean Lab studies and engineers signal processing in biological networks

 Cells must sense and process diverse stimuli in order to survive and thrive.
 Our research focuses on experimentally and theoretically answering the following questions about biological signal processing:

 Signaling Specificity: How do signaling pathways that share multiple components or regulatory interactions respond specifically to their input without crosstalk?
 Under what conditions is crosstalk desirable or functional?

 Determination of in vivo kinetics: How fast does a signal propagate through a signaling pathway?
 How does this determine the bandwidth, or information carrying capacity, of the pathway?
 How does this signaling speed set appropriate thresholds and filtering behavior?